onlyann/jwt-sample/README.md

 Now the application is running on port 5000.

-Verify that you obtain 401 without token:
+Verify that you get HTTP 401 without token:
 ```
 curl http://localhost:5000/foo -v
 ```